django-fiber/django-fiber/README.md

 # Django Fiber

----

-**Announcement**: We've dropped support for Django 1.3.
-This means that if you want to use the latest version of Fiber you will have to update to Django 1.4+.

----

 Do you want to see a Django Fiber screencast, to get a feel for what it can do for you?
 Check it out here: http://vimeo.com/ridethepony/django-fiber